 Lokamaya Press, 1987.
 86 p.
 Second edition: London:

 trans. by Baidar Bakht and Leslie Lavigne, Toronto,

 National Council of Educational Research and

-Classical Ghazal (an Urdu essay by S. R. Faruqi).
+and the Classical Ghazal (an Urdu essay by S.

-Trans. by F. W. Pritchett in collaboration with the
+R. Faruqi).
+Trans. by F. W. Pritchett in

 = Travel Diary